3 simple steps to lose weight as fast as possible. Read now

 We look at both sides of the argument and strive to be objective, unbiased, and honest.

-Poor circulation is a common problem caused by several conditions.
+Poor circulation is a common problem caused by conditions like peripheral artery disease (PAD), diabetes, obesity, smoking, and Raynaud’s disease.

-Reduced blood flow can cause unpleasant symptoms, such as pain, muscle cramps, numbness, digestive issues, and coldness in the hands or feet.
+Reduced blood flow can cause pain, muscle cramps, numbness, digestive issues, and coldness in the hands or feet.

-In addition to those with poor circulation, athletes and active individuals may want to increase blood flow to improve exercise performance and recovery.
+Athletes and active individuals may also want to optimize blood flow to improve exercise performance and recovery.

-Although medications often treat circulatory issues, eating certain foods can also improve blood flow.
+While medications often treat circulatory issues, certain foods can also help improve blood flow.

 1. Cayenne pepper

-Cayenne pepper gets its spicy flavor from a phytochemical called capsaicin.
+Cayenne pepper gets its spicy flavor from capsaicin, a phytochemical that promotes blood flow.

-Capsaicin promotes blood flow to tissues by lowering blood pressure and stimulating the release of nitric oxide and other vasodilators — or compounds that help expand your blood vessels.
+Capsaicin helps lower blood pressure and stimulates the release of nitric oxide and other vasodilators — compounds that relax blood vessel walls and allow blood to flow more easily.

-Research indicates that ingesting cayenne pepper increases circulation, improves blood vessel strength, and reduces plaque buildup in your arteries.
+Research indicates that cayenne pepper increases circulation, improves blood vessel strength, and reduces plaque buildup in arteries.

-Moreover, these spicy peppers are frequently included in pain-relieving creams because they can encourage blood flow to the affected area.
+These peppers are also used in pain-relieving creams because they encourage blood flow to affected areas.

 2. Pomegranate

-Pomegranates are juicy, sweet fruits that are exceptionally high in polyphenol antioxidants and nitrates, potent vasodilators.
+Pomegranates are rich in polyphenol antioxidants and nitrates, which are potent vasodilators.

-Consuming pomegranate — as a juice, raw fruit, or supplement — may improve blood flow and oxygenation of muscle tissue, which could significantly aid active individuals.
+Consuming pomegranate may improve blood flow and oxygen delivery to muscle tissue, potentially benefiting active individuals.

-Another study demonstrated that daily consumption of 17 ounces (oz.), or 500 milliliters (mL), of pomegranate juice during or before weight training reduced soreness, muscle damage, and inflammation in elite weightlifters.
+Another study showed that daily consumption of 500 mL of pomegranate juice during weight training reduced soreness, muscle damage, and inflammation in elite weightlifters.

 3. Onions

-Onions are an excellent source of flavonoid antioxidants, which benefit heart health.
+Onions are an excellent source of flavonoid antioxidants that benefit heart health.

-In an older, 30-day study of 23 males, taking 4.3 grams (g) of onion extract daily significantly improved blood flow and artery dilation after meals.
+In a 30-day study of 23 men, taking 4.3 grams of onion extract daily significantly improved blood flow and artery dilation after meals.

 4. Cinnamon

-Cinnamon is a warming spice with many health benefits — including increased blood flow.
+Cinnamon is a warming spice that may increase blood flow.

-In animal studies, cinnamon improved blood vessel dilation and blood flow in the coronary artery, which supplies blood to the heart.
+In animal studies, cinnamon improved blood vessel dilation and blood flow in the coronary artery, which supplies the heart.

-Plus, research shows that cinnamon can reduce human blood pressure by relaxing your blood vessels.
-This improves circulation and keeps your heart healthy.
+Research also shows cinnamon can help lower blood pressure by relaxing blood vessels.

-In a 2011 study of 59 people with type 2 diabetes, 1,200 mg of cinnamon per day reduced systolic blood pressure (the top number of a reading) by an average of 3.4 millimeters of mercury (mmHg) after 12 weeks.
+In a study of 59 people with type 2 diabetes, 1,200 mg of cinnamon per day reduced systolic blood pressure by an average of 3.4 mmHg after 12 weeks.

 5. Garlic

-Garlic is well known for its beneficial impact on circulation and heart health.
+Garlic is well known for its benefits to circulation and heart health.

-Studies suggest that garlic — precisely, its sulfur compounds, which include allicin — can increase tissue blood flow and lower blood pressure by relaxing your blood vessels.
+Studies suggest that garlic’s sulfur compounds, including allicin, can increase tissue blood flow and lower blood pressure by relaxing blood vessels.

-Diets high in garlic are associated with better flow-mediated vasodilation (FMD), an indicator of blood flow efficiency.
+Diets high in garlic are associated with better flow-mediated vasodilation, an indicator of blood flow efficiency.

-In a study of 42 people with coronary artery disease, those who consumed garlic powder tablets containing 1,200 mg of allicin twice daily for 3 months experienced a 50% improvement in blood flow through the upper arm artery compared to a placebo group.
+In a study of 42 people with coronary artery disease, those who consumed garlic powder tablets containing 1,200 mg of allicin twice daily for 3 months experienced a 50% improvement in blood flow through the upper arm artery compared to placebo.

 6. Fatty fish